zakilur/helm-charts/examples/multimesh/readme.md

 Repeat this section for the second mesh, substituting any `-mesh-2` objects with their `-mesh-1` counterpart.

 That's it!
-Follow logs for passthrough and egress-edge services in both meshes and hit the endpoint as described in [Playing ping pong](#playing-ping-pong).
+Follow logs for passthrough and egress-edge services in both meshes and hit the endpoint as described [above](#playing-ping-pong).
 You should see the requests flow from the service a -> egress edge a -> service b -> egress edge b.

+## Authors

+- Kaitlin Moreno
+- David Goldstein